OsvarK/Authentication-Part2-DOTNET/README.md

 View the React frontend part [here!](https://github.com/OsvarK/AuthProject-Part1-React)

 Notes to self:
-- Update frontendt to handle the get userinformation, userID.
+- Update frontend to handle the get userinformation, userID.

+Notes to Reader:
+- all the sensitive data in this repo, does never correlate with the live version.
+Of Course.